Background

-Effective on May 31, the final rule will allow employees to choose a third-party representative, such as an outside union representative or community organizer, to accompany an OSHA safety inspector during site inspections, regardless of whether the workplace is unionized or not.
+Effective on May 31, 2024, the final rule allows employees to choose a third-party representative, such as an outside union representative or community organizer, to accompany an OSHA safety inspector during site inspections, regardless of whether the workplace is unionized or not.

 Now, construction employees and employers could face serious safety concerns because the final rule has the potential to allow anyone on a jobsite.
 There simply is no business case for this final rule and no benefit during a compliance inspection.